erictt/computer-science-learning/source/_posts/cs6210/lesson-07a.md

 - Network communication occurs only when there is a page fault, and most page faults are for non-shared pages, meaning the POD and GCD are co-resident on the same node.
 In this case, there is no network communication to look up the GCD.
 - There can be a **miss when requesting a page**, which can happen if the page has been evicted from the PFD or if the POD information is stale due to changes in the network.
 In these cases, the request can be retried after looking up the updated POD or GCD.
 	- <img src="https://i.imgur.com/Ie6o0Rf.png" style="width: 800px" />
-	- Misses are uncommon compared to page faults, and network communication is mostly local to the node
+	- Note that, misses are uncommon compared to page faults, and network communication is mostly local to the node.
 - To handle **page evictions**, each node has a paging daemon that puts evicted pages onto a candidate node based on weight information obtained from the geriatric management system (GMS).
 The paging daemon also coordinates with the GMS to update the GCD with the new PFD location for the corresponding UID.
 This happens in an aggregated manner when the free list falls below a threshold.
 	- <img src="https://i.imgur.com/e1KKUws.png" style="width: 800px" />